 The role of technology is as important in the customs management unit as it is in other departments of the supply chain.
 With this in mind Ghana authorities have developed Integrated Customs Management System called ICUMS.
 This system has succeeded the Cargo Tracking Note, IDF, CCVR and PAARS systems previously needed to complete any shipment to Ghana.
 Here are the steps that the importer undertakes to clear the cargo with the new system:

-1. Once all the documents are received from the Exporter, the Importer needs to approach the customs broker with a licence.
-The importance of a licence is that only those customs agents have access to the ICUMS system to submit requests for clearance.
+1. Once all the documents are received from the Exporter, the Importer needs to approach the customs broker with a license.
+The importance of a license is that only those customs agents have access to the ICUMS system to submit requests for clearance.

 2. The ICUMS system calculates how much import duty needs to be paid.
 Currently, instead of asking exporters to declare the cargo and its value, as was the case with CTN, Ghana customs officers use a predetermined list with values as Benchmark for the declared value of cargo.
 If the price lies below the predetermined customs value, the Customs officer will fix the import duty as per the Benchmark list.